threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smart_contract.md

 #### STEP 3: The 3Bot: Creates & Registers the “IT” smart contract

-The 3Bot: Creates & Registers the “IT” smart contract in the BCDB (Blockchain Database) (note: this cannot be done by humans, it's too complicated)
+The 3Bot: Creates & Registers the “IT” smart contract in the BCDB (Blockchain Database) (note: this could not be done by humans, it's too complicated)

 #### STEP 4: Business IT Workload Stakeholders Consensus